Kong/docs.konghq.com/app/_hub/kong-inc/canary/_index.md

       description: |
         Header name whose value will be used as hash input.
 Required if `config.hash` is set to `header`.
     - name: canary_by_header_name
+      minimum_version: "2.8.x"
       required: null
       default: null
       value_in_examples: null
       datatype: string
       description: |
         Header name that, when present on a request, overrides the configured canary functionality.

         * If the configured header is present with the value `always`, the request will always go to the canary upstream.
         * If the header is present with the value `never`, the request will never go to the canary upstream.

         For all other values, the configured canary rules will be applied.
 ---